MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 <img src="resources/media/image2.png" width=360/>
 </p>

+6. Once the credentials file is stored in the MSD, the device will detect a change in credentials and auto-reboot if a WiFi connection is already not established.
+In case there is an existing connection, manually reboot the device.

-6. Once the device connects to the cloud, the RED User led will turn off.
+6. Upon reboot, the device connects to the Wi-Fi followed by the cloud, and the Red User led will turn off.

 7. Now, the device control page (landing page of “_clickme.html_” will indicate that the device data is available.